 Moving up-country our first stop is Sukhothai with its UNESCO World Heritage ancient city where we stay at the delightful Foresto Sukhothai Guesthome.
-With beautifully decorated rooms, lush garden and inviting pool – you won’t want to leave!
+With beautifully decorated rooms, lush garden and an inviting pool – you won’t want to leave!

 Another small, family-run location is the cute, boutique-style Lampang Riverside Guesthouse located – as the name suggests – on the banks of the Wang River in Lampang old town.
 Too small for a pool but we reckon the gorgeous Lanna-style decor and well-placed riverside terrace more than compensate!

-Change of style in off the beaten track Phayao Town with the small but more classic hotel format of Phuglong Hotel.
+Change of style in off-the-beaten-track Phayao Town with the small but more classic hotel format of Phuglong Hotel.
 Spacious, spotless rooms and a great location close to the picturesque lake.